sethfischer/rover/docs/build-release.rst

     sudo apt-get install git python3.11 python3.11-venv imagemagick optipng exiftool

-Poetry, Mayo, and git-lfs should be installed according to their respective documentation, and be available in your path.
+Poetry, Mayo, git-lfs, and KiCad should be installed according to their respective documentation, and be available in your path.